twillis209/zinb_analysis/diary.md

 # 4/7/20

 Having difficulties running the code in `simFunction.R` in parallel, fitting ZINB to the Allen data set is taking far too long despite running the job on 8 cores with 32GB.

+# 6/7/20

+## Cluster work

+Being held back by the fact that I cannot run code in parallel.

+Simulation scripts not working:

+* fig5-S10-S11-S15-S9:
+	* fitZinb_bias_mse_allParam.R: killed for sample with 0 counts
+	* fitZinb_bias_mse_ncells.R: killed for sample with 0 counts
+	* timeZinb.R: killed on cluster for reaching 104.032GB
+* fig6ad-S13-S14: ZIFA not passing unit tests
+	* fitZifa_allen_10000.R
+	* fitZifa.R
+	* fitZifa_zeisel_10000.R
+	* fitZinb10000.R
+	* fitZinb_corSilh.R
+* fig6e-g:
+	* fitZinbLun.R: ran 8 hours on one core on cluster without completion

+I really must get `BatchtoolsParam` working on the cluster.
+Will read the `BiocParallel` and `BatchtoolsParam` documentation in-depth for some solution.

+Might be worth trying the MPI example featured near the end of the `BiocParallel` to see if that will work.

+Ok, I have gotten jobs to run in parallel (albeit by abandoning Singularity), but memory usage is blowing up with `MulticoreParam`.
+I will try `BatchtoolsParam` instead.

+# 7/7/20